Wynn Resorts (WYNN)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Wynn Resorts’s ROIC has increased.
 This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.

-11. Key Takeaways from Wynn Resorts’s Q1 Results
+11. Key Takeaways from Wynn Resorts’s Q3 Results

-We struggled to find many positives in these results as its revenue, EPS, and EBITDA fell short of Wall Street’s estimates.
+It was encouraging to see Wynn Resorts beat analysts’ revenue expectations this quarter.
+On the other hand, its Dining and Entertainment revenue missed and its Hotel revenue fell short of Wall Street’s estimates.
 Overall, this quarter could have been better.
-The stock traded down 1.8% to $82.01 immediately after reporting.
+The stock traded up 1.2% to $124.01 immediately after reporting.

 12. Is Now The Time To Buy Wynn Resorts?